By: Mark Wolters, Co-President & Co-Founder, SalesEvolve

 - Did I spend my time outside, or curled up with a good book?

-You probably visualized your ideal or familiar cottage setting.
+The Pictures in our heads are likely your ideal or familiar cottage setting.

 Without my knowledge, you likely applied characteristics to my experience.
 As they have taken place silently in your mind, I can’t control them, and I have no idea what they are – but that ‘picture in your head’ now exists.
 It happened so quickly that you might not even be aware that it happened.
 Even more interestingly, is that the ‘picture’ you now have will unconsciously or consciously (if you had a strong reaction) impact your interaction with me going forward (psychologists refer to this as a bias).
 Perhaps you assume I have a disposable income?
 Maybe now you see me as someone you can relate too?
 Maybe I’ve become someone you would like to know better, because I own a cottage?
 Maybe it brings back great memories of your own cottage experience.